telerik/xaml-docs/controls/radmaskedinput/how-to/howto-number-groups-separator.md

 ---
 title: How to Remove the Thousands Separator
 page_title: How to Remove the Thousands Separator
-description: Check our &quot;How to Remove the Thousands Separator&quot; documentation article for the RadMaskedInput WPF control.
+description: Check our &quot;How to Remove the Thousands Separator&quot; documentation article for the RadMaskedInput {{ site.framework_name }} control.
 slug: radmaskedinput-howto-number-groups-separator
 tags: how,to,remove,the,thousands,separator
 published: True